-It can be observed in Illustration 4, primary low density residential land uses are reserved for areas located between Woodland and Baltimore Avenues adjacent to Third Street and south of "A" Street excluding the north-south railroad environs.
-The existing residential development within these areas is primarily of a single family type.
-High density residential areas are located in a block bounded by "D" and "E" Streets and west of Emerson Avenue to the Railroad Right-of-Way south of "A" Street between Woodland and Keystone Avenues and an area west of Chestnut Avenue.
-These areas are predominantly vacant land with a few single family dwellings. recommended these areas be developed through a transitional process to produce higher density residential uses.
-In some areas this transitional process can occur almost immediately, in others the process may not occur for several years.
-Public involvement by the City of Hastings, by assembling and offering the redevelopment, vacant properties and properties having vacant/dilapidated housing can be a first step in this transitional process.
-Due to its close proximity to the commercial and industrial nodes of the City including the core of the City, where pertinent services exist, the public's best interest is served by developing the proposed areas for high density land use.
+It can be observed in Illustration 4, primary medium density residential land uses are reserved generally for the following areas: an area between Burlington and Pine Avenue and Highway 6/34 and "B" Street, this area excluding previous redevelopment area 3; area between the Union Pacific and Burlington Rail Lines between California and Second Avenue; and a small area adjacent to the east of the Adams County Fairgrounds. residential types in these areas is predominately single family homes and multiple family structures generally less than 8 units.
+High density residential areas are between the Burlington Rail Line and "B" Street and approximately 2nd and 6th Avenues, a block bounded by Cedar and Elm Avenues and "E" and "D" Streets and an area generally bounded by Wabash and Rhode Island Avenues and "F" and "H" Streets.
+These areas are predominately vacant land and mobile home parks.
+It is recommended these areas be developed through a transitional process to produce higher density residential uses.
+In some areas this transitional process can occur as development demand necessitates, in other areas a gradual transition of the area may have to occur for several years.
+Public involvement by the City of Hastings, assembling and offering the redevelopment, vacant properties and properties having vacant/dilapidated housing and infrastructure development can be first steps in this transitional process.
+These high density residential areas in close proximity to commercial and industrial nodes of the city including the central business district, where pertinent services exist, should to the public's best interest be developed for high density residential uses.

-Future commercial land uses are identified in Illustration 4 as being in close proximity to Second Street, a major arterial.
+Future commercial land uses are identified in Illustration 4 as being in close proximity to Highway 6/34 (Eim Street) and Burlington Avenue, arterial streets.
 The commercial land uses can serve as a buffer between residential and industrial land uses.
-Special attention should be given for commercial land uses north of Second Street between Woodland and Baltimore Avenues.
+Special attention should be given for commercial land uses along Elm Street as the U.P.R.R.
+Rail Line is abandoned and Highway 6/34 west of Burlington Avenue.
+Commercial redevelopment efforts along Burlington Avenue should focus on improved streetscape, attracting general retail instead of highway commercial/light industry typical uses and creating a corridor commercial plan to facilitate development.

-Within this area, it is recommended, in the future, the existing single family dwellings in poor condition be razed and reverted to commercial land uses.
+Within the commercial areas, it is recommended, the existing single family dwellings in poor condition be razed and reverted to commercial land uses.
 This would allow for opportunities of expansion of existing commercial uses as well as the assemblage and offering of land by the City of Hastings for commercial development.

-Future industrial land usage within the Study Area should be concentrated in areas adjacent to existing railroad activities, to allow for easy access to rail service.
+Future industrial land usage within the Study Area should be concentrated in areas adjacent to Highway 6/34.
+The proposed abandoning of the U.P.R.R.
+Rail Line which dissects the area, will have a significant influence on the type of future industrial uses which will locate in the area.
 In comparison to the existing land use pattern, Illustration 4 identifies some future industrial land use areas presently occupied by residential use or vacant properties.
 The City should give careful consideration to facilitating transitional land use activities in these areas, by assembling properties in capacity large enough in scale to accommodate future industrial park development.